Death Busters: Reception

 Writer Rebecca Silverman reviewed the first part of the Sailor Moon S English dubbed blu-ray for Anime News Network and considered that Keith Silverstein seemed to have fun while dubbing Professor Tomoe and thought he found "a very good balance between insane and evil."
 Silverman also noted the increased sexuality of Kaolinite's Daimons.
 On a later review of the second part, Silverman regrets the producers did not devote enough time to develop Tellu, Viluy, Cyprine, and Ptilol, as they spent too much time on Mimete.
 However, she praised Kira Buckland's voice acting as Mimete, and positively compared her to Mika Kanai.

 In his review of the third-season finale of Sailor Moon Crystal in Den of Geek, writer Michael S. Mammano noted that Master Pharaoh 90 is the first of the major antagonists to beg for his life: "We've seen rage, denial, despair, but never begging.
 I'm not sure if that makes Pharaoh 90 pathetic or Pluto and Saturn just that much cooler.
 Perhaps both?"

-In the third official Sailor Moon popularity poll, out of fifty-one choices, Mistress 9 was ranked the twenty-third most popular character in the series, Professor Tomoe was thirty-fourth, Kaolinite was thirty-sixth, and Pharaoh 90 was forty-eighth.
-The poll listed the magical and civilian forms of the Witches 5 as separate entities.
-Mimete was the twenty-eighth most popular character, Mimi Hanyu was thirty-first, Eudial was thirty-second, Cyprine was thirty-fifth, Yui Bidoh was thirty-seventh, Lulu Teruno was thirty-eighth, Viluy was fortieth, Yuko Arimura was forty-second, Tellu was forty-third, and Ptilol was forty-fourth.
+Raphael Brown from CBR named the Witches 5 as "some of the most formidable enemies the Sailor Guardians have faced up to this point" since "it would take multiple Sailor Guardians to work together to defeat one of the five members".
+Brown also made comparisons between the Crystal portrayal of Professor Tomoe and that of the original anime adaptation, explaing that in the latter some comic elements were added to the character, while in the former he is irredeemable and "a detestable figure throughout the arc".
+Chloé McCormick from CBR described the Witches 5 as "some of the most well-remembered villains in Sailor Moon history, with Mimete and Eudial being popular characters" up to the publication of the article in April 2025.
+McCormick also drew differences between the Crystal Professor Tomoe and the original anime one: in the former, he has become consumed by his greed of knowledge and power to the point that not even Hotaru can recognize him, while in the latter he deeply cares for his daughter.